 Copy & paste the HTML code below to add this to your blog or website.

-The tertiary Feeling function is less developed for most INTJs, especially early in life.
-When this function is not well developed, INTJs may have trouble tuning into values and considering the impact of decisions on people.
+The tertiary Sensing function is less developed for most INTPs, especially early in life.
+When this function is not well developed, they may have trouble noticing present realities and facts about the physical world.

-The inferior function for INTJs, or that function which is least likely to be conscious and well developed, is Extraverted Sensing.
-When this function is not developed, INTJs may ignore the importance of details in their environment, and may overlook aspects of current reality which conflict with their vision.
+The inferior function for INTPs, or that function which is least likely to be conscious and well developed, is Extraverted Feeling.
+When this function is not developed, they can have trouble noticing the emotional experience of other people and considering their needs.

 INTP in the Population

 INTP is one of the less common types in the population, especially for women.
 Among women, INTP is the fourth rarest type (after INTJ, ENTJ, and INFJ).
 INTPs make up:

 Popular leisure activities for an INTP include reading, art and cultural events, chess and other strategy games, writing, taking classes, working with computers, backpacking, hiking, and meditation.

 Famous INTPs include Albert Einstein, Thomas Jefferson, Rene Descartes, Charles Darwin, Marie Curie, C.G.
 Jung, Socrates, and Abraham Lincoln.